rarjun7777/WebScraper/README.md

 -> pip install bs4

 Extract the required data using webscraper .
-The data is stored in txt files .
+The data is stored in txt files ( profs folder ) .